dmernik4/Automate_boring_stuff/README.md

 # Automate the Boring Stuff - Projects

 My projects going through the book **Automate the Boring Stuff** from **Al Sweigart**.

+_Files named "interactiveShell.py" are files that are in the book intended for entry into interactive shell._

 ### [Chapter 2 - Flow control](https://github.com/dmernik4/Automate_boring_stuff/tree/main/Chapter%202-3)